juicedata/juicefs/docs/en/clouds/aws.md

 Amazon S3 is the de facto standard for public cloud object storage services, and the object storage services provided by other major cloud platforms are usually compatible with the S3 API, which allows programs developed for S3 to freely switch between object storage services of other platforms.

-JuiceFS fully supports Amazon S3 and all S3-like object storage services, and you can see the documentation for [all storage types supported by JuiceFS](../how_to_setup_object_storage.md).
+JuiceFS fully supports Amazon S3 and all S3-like object storage services, and you can see the documentation for [all object storage services supported by JuiceFS](../how_to_setup_object_storage.md).

 Amazon S3 offers a range of storage classes suitable for different use cases, the main ones being